Make the most of your reverse mortgage with higher loan limits, less costs, and more flexibility!

 EquityPowerSM is Nationwide Equities’ private reverse product for homeowners age 60 years and older*.
 EquityPowerSM caters to borrowers looking for higher loan limits, lower costs, and more flexibility.

-Higher Loan Limits: An EquityPower reverse mortgage can lend up to $6 million on a single property.
+Higher Loan Limits: An EquityPower reverse mortgage can lend $6 million or more on a single property.
 This is significantly higher than the HECM allows, which is capped at $765,600.

 Lower Age Requirement: In most states, the minimum age requirement for an EquityPower reverse mortgage is 60*.
 This is two years younger than the HECM’s requirement.